jren99/Airbnb-Prediction/README.md

 Price prediction at overall level:
 - We use stratified sampling to retrieve 20% of the data as testing data, ensuring good representation of neighborhood categories and room types in test data
-- We use stable regression to split the remaining 80% data into training data (60%) and test data (20%)
+- We use stable regression to split the remaining 80% data into training data (60%) and validation data (20%)

 Clustering:
 - We cluster the entire data set